wheatstalk/cdk-lambda-pnp/README.md

 ## Yarn Workspace Function

-This construct provides a basic lambda function from a yarn workspace.
+`YarnWorkspaceFunction` provides a basic lambda function from a yarn workspace.
 Your compiled code and dependencies are staged and trimmed down using yarn's `workspace-tools` plugin and `yarn workspaces focus` command.

 <!-- <macro exec="lit-snip ./test/integ.workspace-focus.ts"> -->